Get stories and expert advice on all things related to college and parenting.

 Instead of focusing on things outside of your control, put your energy toward working around the problem or creating an alternative solution.
 You could brainstorm ideas for fun indoor things to do with your friends, like see a movie or play a board game.
 You could also decide to grab rain gear and follow through with your plans anyway, rain or no rain!

-Focusing on the things we can control allows us to more effectively deal with change and disappointment.
+Focusing on the things we can control allows us to deal more effectively with change and disappointment.

 Have you heard of the SMART method for setting goals?
 SMART goals are: